 These features allow MRI Med stretchers to operate safely in defined MRI conditions without compromising patient comfort or workflow efficiency.

-Key Features of an MRI Conditional Gurney
+Key Features of an MR Conditional Gurney

 Non-Magnetic Materials

-The core feature of MRI Conditional stretchers is the use of non-magnetic materials.
+The core feature of MR Conditional stretchers is the use of non-magnetic materials.
 MRI Med stretchers avoid magnetic steel or iron, which are attracted to magnets and can become dangerous projectiles.
 Frames are made from aluminum and other non-magnetic materials, while the patient platform and padding use high-strength polymer composites.

 This material selection ensures: